Baylex/Baylex/README.md

 - 👋 Hi, I’m @Baylex
 - 👀 I’m interested in studying state accountability and creating tools for educators.
 - 🌱 I’m currently focusing on Tableau, Python programming, and embedding Excel into websites with javascript.
-- 💞️ I’m looking to collaborate on machine learning models centered on analzying educational data sets.
+- 💞️ I’m looking to collaborate on machine learning models centered on analyzing educational data sets.
 - 📫 I'm currently looking for a data analyst job that focuses on Tableau!
 Remote only, open to a new idustry other than education: [LinkedIn](hwww.linkedin.com/in/juliempyle)
 - 📫 Email: jp3158@gmail.com